PV SYSTEM CALCULATOR- HOW MANY PANELS DO I NEED?

 HOW MUCH ELECTRICITY TO GENERATE?

 First you need to determine an average amount of energy your home uses daily.
 If you are on grid, this amount may be indicated in your electric utility bill.
 If it is not, you may gather your bills over entire year, add all monthly kilowatt-hours and divide the result by 365.
-Just for reference, according to EIA, in 2015 the yearly average electricity consumption for a residential customer in US was 10,812 kWh.
-This is about 30 kWh per day.
-In general, if you are conected to the grid, it may not be economically feasible to power your entire house from sunlight unless it consumes very small amount of electricity.
+Just for reference, according to EIA, the yearly average electricity consumption for a residential customer in US is about 10,800 kWh.
+This is almost 30 kWh per day.
+In general, if you are connected to the grid, it may not be economically feasible to power your entire house from sunlight unless it consumes very small amount of electricity.
 So, the second step is to decide what percentage of your electrical needs you want to offset with solar energy.
 Many guides and tutorials recommend 50%, but this is pretty much an arbitrary number.

 Desired daily generation (kWh)